Collaborating Between Healthcare Teams, Pharmacists and Patients

 Collaborative Drug Therapy Management

-Establishing a collaborative drug therapy management service can enhance patient care through optimized drug therapy management, decrease drug-related problems and expand the ability of health care professionals to provide optimal care for their patients.
+Establishing a collaborative drug therapy management agreement can enhance patient care through optimized drug therapy management, decrease drug-related problems and expand the ability of health care professionals to provide optimal care for their patients.

-For more information on how to establish your own collaborative drug therapy management program, please fill out the form at the bottom of this web page.
+For more information on how to establish your own collaborative drug therapy management program, please fill out the form at the bottom of this webpage.

 - Establish and maintain a pharmacist-patient relationship.
 The physician is required to be geographically located so that the physician, or a back-up physician, is able to be physically present daily to provide medical care to a patient subject to collaborative drug therapy management.